A Book ReviewTitle: Not by Might, Nor by Power

 … As far as the allegations that I am a homosexual, I will emphatically say right here, up front that I have never lived the gay lifestyle.
 At the same time, I have a ton of compassion for people who have been drawn into that world.
 They are some of the most interesting, creative, and gifted people.
 It's a huge and controversial subject, but I have my personal experience and have witnessed many others who have walked down that road.
 I have also seen much of the fruit of a life "coming out of the closet."
 It's usually not a pretty picture once you get past the thin veneer covering the brokenness of a very hurting person.
 I also have the revelation from the Holy Spirit and the Word of God that homosexuality is a counterfeit.
 Don't believe the lie of a third sex, you know: male, female, and homosexual.

 Does Lonnie say anything about the times when he lapsed into homosexual behavior?
 What was his viewpoint on this matter?
 In the first book, Lonnie didn't hesitate to talk honestly about how he was sexually molested as a child by a teenage babysitter on repeated occasions, but he only vaguely hinted at how that horrible experience effected the rest of his life.
 It would be interesting to find out what Lonnie, using his own words, has to say about this issue.
 It could clear up a lot of misunderstandings.It appears that Lonnie has answered my questions, but in a way that is not how I originally anticipated.
 He promises that the upcoming third book will deal with this subject in more detail.
-But Lonnie makes it more than clear ahead of time that he is denying the central allegation that has been made against himself — an allegation that would be used to remove Lonnie from the ministry at Vineyard.
+But Lonnie makes it more than clear ahead of time that he is denying the central allegation* that has been made against himself — an allegation that would be used to remove Lonnie from the ministry at Vineyard.
 Such an emphatic denial was not what I had been expecting.
-And what Lonnie has said here does not fit in very well with the ideology of contemporary identity politics.
-In the end, Lonnie makes it very plain that the one he belongs to is Christ, and that Christ is the one who provides his identity.
+What Lonnie has said here does not fit in very well with the ideology of contemporary identity politics, and his denial appears to contradict the predominant thesis about Lonnie's life.
+Nevertheless, Lonnie makes it very plain that the one he belongs to is Christ, and that Christ is the one who provides his identity.

 Finally, I would like to end this book review with Debbie LaMunyon's perceptive description, on page 202, of Lonnie's personality.
 She was the "girl in the green sweater" at the Mother's Day service: